l3002/nu-tech/market-ready-service/Project-2/Final-Task-List.md

    Check if the playbook created in step 1 is correct and then run it.

-   Now, Create a new playbook for creating two containers in other node using image `l3002/sshd` and expose port number `22` of both the container with port `9000` and `9001` respectively.
+   Now, Create a new playbook for creating two containers in other node using image `l3002/sshd` and expose port number `22` of both the container with port `9000` and `9001` of the host respectively.

    Check if the playbook created is using the correct syntax and then run it and fix any failures.

    `ssh` into the other server from terminal and add new users to the containers created from playbook for `ansible`.

-   Give these users `root` access.

    Define a custom `hostname` for the other node, so that ansible control node is able to connect to it using this `hostname`

 3. Add the containers created in the last step to the inventory using the hostname and add them in a group named `docker-ssh`